Alternative and Non-Medication Treatments in hEDS

 Summary

 Non-pharmacological therapies form the foundation of pain management in hypermobile Ehlers-Danlos syndrome.
 Physical and occupational therapy remain the most consistently supported interventions for long-term function and injury prevention.
 Psychological therapies and structured digital programs support central pain processing and coping.
-Manual therapies, device-based modalities, and supportive approaches may provide substantial symptom relief for many individuals, even when formal research remains limited.
+Manual therapies, aquatic therapy, local heat therapy, device-based modalities, and other supportive approaches may provide meaningful symptom relief for some individuals, even when formal research remains limited.
 Energy-based and spiritual approaches may offer additional emotional and nervous system support for some people.

 Because pain in hEDS is multifactorial and highly individualized, effective management usually involves a layered, personalized combination of strategies that evolves over time.